Using an employer of record in Hong Kong

 A PEO (Professional Employer Organization) and an EOR (Employer of Record) both help you manage HR and payroll responsibilities when building a global workforce.
 However, there are a few key differences.

-On the other hand, working with an EOR is a hassle-free way to hire in Hong Kong without having a registered entity.
-The EOR becomes the legal employer for your workers based in Hong Kong and helps you stay compliant with local legislation.
+On the other hand, working with an EOR helps companies hire in Hong Kong without having a registered entity.
+The EOR acts as the legal employer for workers based in Hong Kong and helps you stay compliant with local legislation.

-Payoneer WFM: Leading employer of record services in Hong Kong
+Payoneer Workforce Management’s employer of record services in Hong Kong

-From onboarding new hires quickly and compliantly without a local entity to running global payroll securely, working with an EOR is one of the best ways to stay compliant when recruiting employees living and working abroad.
+From onboarding local hires quickly and compliantly without a local entity to running global payroll securely, working with an EOR is a streamlined way to get compliant support when engaging employees living and working abroad.

 1) Is an employer of record legal in Hong Kong?

-Yes, it is legal to use an EOR in Hong Kong.
-An Employer of Record in Hong Kong helps you employ Hong Kong nationals and adhere to local labor laws without setting up a legal entity in the country.
+It is legal to use an EOR in Hong Kong.
+An Employer of Record in Hong Kong helps you employ Hong Kong nationals and offers support to adhere to local labor laws without setting up a legal entity in the country.

 2) What are the benefits of using an EOR in Hong Kong?

-EOR Hong Kong services are one of the best ways to quickly enter the market, while your business stays compliant with local labor and employment laws in Hong Kong.
-An EOR manages recruitment, compliance, contracts, payroll, and more.
+EOR Hong Kong services help quickly enter the market, while your business gets compliance support with local labor and employment laws in Hong Kong.
+An EOR helps manage recruitment, compliance, employment contracts, payroll, and more.

 3) How much does an EOR cost in Hong Kong?

 The cost of an EOR in Hong Kong varies based on the provider.
-For instance, Payoneer WFM offers EOR solutions in Hong Kong starting at $379 a month.
-Overall, the cost of working with an EOR is far lower than the cost of setting up a local legal entity.
+Overall, the cost of working with an EOR is lower than the cost of setting up a local legal entity.

 Disclaimer